top of page

 Berries (Blueberries, Strawberries, Blackberries)

 Berries are simple, effective, and easy to include.
-They contain compounds that help reduce inflammation and may ease muscle soreness after workouts.
+They contain compounds that help reduce inflammation and may ease muscle soreness after workouts, which is why they often show up among the best superfoods for men's health.
 Toss them into a smoothie, oatmeal, or eat them as a quick snack.

 Nuts And Seeds (Walnuts, Almonds, Chia Seeds, Flaxseeds)